IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 Production versions would use many more compute pods with even larger CPU and memory allocations.

 When deploying LSF as an Enhanced Pod Scheduler the workload is Kubernetes pods, and do not run inside of the LSF Compute Pods.
-In this type of deployment the Enhanced Pod Scheduler should be deployed with minimal resources for example:
+In this type of deployment, the Enhanced Pod Scheduler should be deployed with minimal resources for example:
 * Operator Pod:
   - 256 MB of RAM
   - 200m of CPU